Water Woes Threatening Livelihoods of California Ranchers

 “We had estimates but no hard numbers.
 The water board says that’s why they want well meters installed now,” she said.

-It basically equates to a 30-percent loss in plant growth, and in some cases “total crop failure,” especially in the case of pastureland and means that some ranchers have been forced to sell 30 percent of their livestock, Johnson said.
+It basically equates to a 30 percent loss in plant growth, and in some cases “total crop failure,” especially in the case of pastureland, and means that some ranchers have been forced to sell 30 percent of their livestock, Johnson said.

 As Johnson points out, the state water board’s “severe curtailments of groundwater use seems to be based on the assumption that the aquifer is suffering in Scott Valley, but the data show otherwise.”

-Ryan Walker, president of the Siskiyou County Farm Bureau, which has nearly 600 members, told The Epoch Times smaller cattle operations could be disproportionately affected because they might not have the resources to adapt and survive water restrictions year after year.
+Ryan Walker, president of the Siskiyou County Farm Bureau, which has nearly 600 members, told The Epoch Times that smaller cattle operations could be disproportionately affected because they might not have the resources to adapt and survive water restrictions year after year.

-When the curtailments were first imposed, hay prices were high so it was easier for producers to absorb costs but this year it will be extremely difficult for those farmers to make money because they’ll have to cut production, he said.
+When the curtailments were first imposed, hay prices were high, so it was easier for producers to absorb costs, but this year it will be extremely difficult for those farmers to make money because they’ll have to cut production, he said.

-Producing a significantly lower amount of hay with the same fixed costs such as mortgage, seed, fertilizer and tractor payments is “a problem,” he said.
+Producing a significantly lower amount of hay with the same fixed costs such as mortgage, seed, fertilizer, and tractor payments is “a problem,” he said.

-A bull stands outside Yreka, Calif., on May 8, 2024.
+A bull outside Yreka, Calif., on May 8, 2024.
 (John Fredricks/The Epoch Times)

-A bull stands outside Yreka, Calif., on May 8, 2024.
-(John Fredricks/The Epoch Times)
+A bull outside Yreka, Calif., on May 8, 2024.
+John Fredricks/The Epoch Times

 “They’re in a really bad spot,” he said.
 “If you have to curtail in late July, when normally you would irrigate all the way through October, that is a lot of feed you’ve got to find for your animals, or you’ve got to sell animals ... and then you’re eating away at the factory.”

-“So, it’s very much an existential threat to those operations,” he said.
+“So it’s very much an existential threat to those operations,” he said.

 Walker questions how voluntary the water use reduction plans—called Local Cooperative Solutions—really are.

-They “aren’t really voluntary because you’ve got a gun to your head with curtailments, and they’re not really local because they’re being run out of Sacramento,” he said.
+“[The plans] aren’t really voluntary because you’ve got a gun to your head with curtailments, and they’re not really local because they’re being run out of Sacramento,” he said.
 “They’re cooperative in the sense that we’re cooperating, I guess, and they’re probably not solutions either.”

 After two wet years, with snowpacks measured at 100 percent this year, Shasta Lake at full capacity, and Trinity and Whiskeytown lakes close to full, an end to the drought emergency regulations is long overdue, Walker said.